-Those who were able to escape often had to leave behind mobility aids, medicines, or caregivers, making them again more reliant on others when they reached safety and thus also more vulnerable to exploitation, including gender-based violence.97 For instance, 11.4% of respondents to the 2015 study on Plateau State reported violence, including gender-based violence, at the hands of security agencies, a situation that made women with disabilities more reluctant to approach these individuals for help.98 Additionally, camps for internally displaced persons (IDPs) are frequently not built with safety and accessibility for women with disabilities in mind,99 and programs for providing food and other relief materials disadvantage women with disabilities by failing to take their needs into account.100 As a result, the researchers in the 2015 Plateau State study documented at least one case of a woman with a disability who had lost her caregiver and had to engage in sex with someone in order for him to "volunteer" to help her get access to relief.101
+Those who were able to escape often had to leave behind mobility aids, medicines, or caregivers, making them more reliant on others when they reached safety and thus also more vulnerable to exploitation, including gender-based violence.
+83 For instance, 11.4% of respondents to the 2015 study on Plateau State reported violence, including gender-based violence, at the hands of security agencies, a situation that made women with disabilities more reluctant to approach these individuals for help.
+84 Additionally, camps for internally displaced persons (IDPs) are frequently not built with safety and accessibility for women with disabilities in mind, 85 and programs for providing food and other relief materials disadvantage women with disabilities by failing to take their needs into account.
+86 As a result, the researchers in the 2015 Plateau State study documented at least one case of a woman with a disability who had lost her caregiver and had to engage in sex with someone in order for him to "volunteer" to help her get access to relief.
+87

-Conflict in Nigeria has also increased the number of women and girls with disabilities.102 In addition to physical disabilities that may be acquired as a direct result of conflict, women and girls may also develop psychosocial disabilities due to trauma they experience as a result of violence, including gender-based violence, committed against them and their families.103 For instance, girls who were kidnapped by Boko Haram in Nigeria-including the more than 200 girls kidnapped in 2014 from the Chibok School-report deep trauma from this experience of forced marriage and rape, leading possibly to psychosocial disabilities.104 Many also experience stigma and ostracism from their communities if they are rescued or able to escape, because they are considered tainted by sexual violence.105 Given the poor service infrastructure for women with disabilities in conflict zones in Nigeria, it is unlikely that women and girls who acquire disabilities during conflict will be able to receive the care and support they need.
+Conflict in Nigeria has also increased the number of women and girls with disabilities.
+In addition to physical disabilities that may be acquired as a direct result of conflict, women and girls may also develop psychosocial disabilities due to trauma they experience as a result of violence, including gender-based violence, committed against them and their families.
+For instance, girls who were kidnapped by Boko Haram in Nigeria-including the more than 200 girls kidnapped in 2014 from the Chibok School-have reported trauma from this experience of forced marriage and rape, leading for some to psychosocial disabilities.
+Given the poor service infrastructure for women with disabilities in conflict zones in Nigeria, it is unlikely that women and girls who acquire disabilities during conflict will be able to receive the care and support they need.

-In 2013, Nigeria launched a plan for implementing UN Security Council Resolution 1325 on women, peace, and security, entitled the National Action Plan for the Implementation of UNSCR 1325 and Related Resolutions in Nigeria (NAP).106 The NAP recognizes that "[w]omen in war-torn societies can face specific and devastating forms of sexual violence, which are sometimes deployed systematically to achieve military or political objectives," that this violence can have long-term consequences on their wellbeing, health, and education, and that they are often excluded from peace processes.107 Although the adoption of the NAP is an important step for ensuring that women are included in peace-building processes, can access relief services, and are protected from rights violations during conflict, women with disabilities are invisible in the plan, and the issues that particularly affect them during conflict situations are excluded.
-For instance, the NAP does not contain any references to particular barriers faced by marginalized groups of women-including women with disabilities and women from ethnic or religious minorities who live in many of Nigeria's conflict areas-when facing gender-based violence or accessing peace-building efforts or relief programs.
-Although the plan calls for humanitarian services to be adequate and accessible, the provisions for accessibility focus on the number of facilities and quality of relief materials rather than on physical and informational accessibility measures for persons with disabilities.108 Without explicit reference in the NAP to the abuses faced by women with disabilities and steps as part of its action plan to address their particular needs in the context of conflict and post-conflict situations, it is unlikely that Nigeria, in implementing the NAP, will take women with disabilities into account.
-Nigeria is revising the NAP this year and should include specific issues affecting women with disabilities in the new version of the NAP.
+In 2013, Nigeria launched a plan for implementing UN Security Council Resolution 1325 on women, peace, and security, entitled the National Action Plan for the Implementation of UNSCR 1325 and Related Resolutions in Nigeria (2013 NAP).
+In May 2017, Nigeria launched a revised NAP (2017 NAP), but the full text of the 2017 NAP was not available at the time of writing.
+If the 2017 NAP mirrors the 2013 NAP, however, women with disabilities will not be included in the plan, and the issues that particularly affect them during conflict situations will be excluded.
+For instance, the 2013 NAP does not contain any references to particular barriers faced by marginalized groups of women-including women with disabilities and women from ethnic or religious minorities who live in many of Nigeria's conflict areas-when facing gender-based violence or accessing peace-building efforts or relief programs.
+Although the plan calls for humanitarian services to be adequate and accessible, the provisions for accessibility focus on the number of facilities and quality of relief materials rather than on physical and informational accessibility measures for persons with disabilities.
+Without explicit reference in the 2017 NAP to the abuses faced by women with disabilities and the needed steps to address these abuses, it is unlikely that Nigeria, in implementing the NAP, will take women with disabilities into account.